 As an investor, you want your money to grow for you and your family’s future.
 But sometimes it can be difficult to have confidence in your investment decisions when you don’t have the time to master the financial markets by yourself.

-Instead, a fund can help take some of the pressure off investors and provide them with a diversified portfolio that’s built and managed by a team of experts.
+A fund can help take some of the pressure off investors, providing them with a diversified portfolio that’s built and managed by a team of experts.

 What is an investment fund?

 A fund is an investment vehicle that allows you to pool your money together with other investors, to invest in a range of different assets.
 The fund will aim to grow in value or provide you with a regular income.

 It’s not up to individual investors to decide the fund’s strategy, set out the asset allocation or pick the investments; this responsibility falls to the fund manager.

 By investing in a fund, investors aim to access a more diverse range of assets, greater investment expertise, and lower trading fees than if they invested on their own.

 Funds have been around for many years and have evolved into different guises.
 Today, different types of investment funds include exchange traded funds, mutual funds, and hedge funds.

 A mutual fund is an open-end fund, which means it has no limit to how many people can invest in it.
 When investors add money to the fund, new shares are created; when investors withdraw their money, shares are retired.
 They are typically priced only once a day, which means they can be difficult to trade and may often lack transparency.